-32 National Register of Historic Places, Walsh-McLean House, Washington, D.C.
-1973.
+National Register of Historic Places Continuation Sheet Name of Property Washington, D.C.
+Section 8 Page 15 County and State

+Commercial National Bank Building (1917): The Commercial National Bank was organized in 1904, opening in a brick dwelling before building its first bank on the site the following year.
 The present building was constructed in 1917 to house the banking hall on the ground floor and offices for Western Union in the upper floors six through nine.
 The building was designed by notable local architect Waddy B. Wood, known for major governmental and commercial commissions, plus a number of elegant and distinctive residences, designed for members of Washington society.
 The nine-story, steel and concrete-frame, limestone-clad Commercial National Bank is executed in a Greek Classical Revival-style with a restrained use of ornamentation.